zinsss/eGhis_Assistant/README.md

 # eGhis Assistant

-PRIVATE!
 Personal Project for Personal Usage.

-## Disclaimer

-If somehow by my mistake or by UNWELCOMED INTENSIONS is reading this;
-**I AM SORRY BUT YOU JUST WASTED YOUR TIME !**
-I DOUBT ANYTHING IN THIS REPO WOULD INTEREST YOU OR DO ANY HELP TO YOU.
+I DOUBT ANYTHING IN THIS REPO WOULD INTEREST ANYBODY..
+YOU ARE FREE TO LOOK AROUND BUT PLEASE DON'T LAUGH.
+I AM NOT A PROGRAMMER NOR WORK IN I/T.